 Did you know that unused carbohydrates are stored in the body as glycogen?
 And each gram of glycogen contains 3 grams of water!
 If you want to lose water weight, cutting your carb intake can help.
 Eating fewer carbohydrates causes your body to use up its glycogen reserves which in turn reduces water weight.

-Tip #8.
-Take water pills and weight loss pills
+9. Consider water pills or prescription weight loss pills

 Water pills are designed to treat mild fluid retention.
 Like caffeine, these pills function as a diuretic that makes you urinate more often.
 Though not recommended for long-term use, your doctor may prescribe water pills on a case to case basis.

-Another great way to lose weight is by taking weight loss pills.
+If you are obese and wish to shift more than just water weight, consider getting a prescription for weight loss pills.
 Weight loss pills are designed to make it hard for your body to absorb fat.
 They also make you feel full sooner which decreases the amount of food (especially carbs) that you eat.

 Being overweight poses a lot of health risks.
 And increased water weight is just one of the many causes of weight gain.
 Losing your water weight is a good first step towards a healthier you!